Deep Dynamic Factor Models: Abstract

 \section{Abstract}

-We propose a novel deep neural net framework -- that we refer to as Deep Dynamic Factor Model (D$^2$FM) --, to encode the information available, from hundreds of macroeconomic and financial time-series into a handful of unobserved latent states.
-While similar in spirit to traditional dynamic factor models (DFMs), differently from those, this new class of models allows for nonlinearities between factors and observables due to the deep neural net structure.
+A novel deep neural network framework -- that we refer to as Deep Dynamic Factor Model (D$^2$FM) --, is able to encode the information available, from hundreds of macroeconomic and financial time-series into a handful of unobserved latent states.
+While similar in spirit to traditional dynamic factor models (DFMs), differently from those, this new class of models allows for nonlinearities between factors and observables due to the autoencoder neural network structure.
 However, by design, the latent states of the model can still be interpreted as in a standard factor model.
-In an empirical application to the forecast and nowcast of economic conditions in the US, we show the potential of this framework in dealing with high dimensional, mixed frequencies and asynchronously published time series data.
-In a fully real-time out-of-sample exercise with US data, the D$^2$FM improves over the performances of a state-of-the-art DFM.
+Both in a fully real-time out-of-sample nowcasting and forecasting exercise with US data and in a Monte Carlo experiment, the D$^2$FM improves over the performances of a state-of-the-art DFM.